marcuspeh/esp32-split-keyboard/README.md

 (R1 + R2) / R2.

 ## Inactive
-ESP32-C3 will keep track of the time of the last key input and make use of that to calculate when the keyboard will go into light sleep.
+~~ESP32-C3 will keep track of the time of the last key input and make use of that to calculate when the keyboard will go into light sleep.
 The time till light sleep can be updated in `constants.h` file.

-Since ESP32-C3 is able to use any GPIO pin to wake up from light sleep, we will be checking if the columns pinout are HIGH (ie pressed).
+Since ESP32-C3 is able to use any GPIO pin to wake up from light sleep, we will be checking if the columns pinout are HIGH (ie pressed).~~

+Due to the complexity of syncing both sides of the boards and waking the other side up, I have removed the sleep feature to keep the project simple.

 ## Tools used
 * [keyboard layout](http://www.keyboard-layout-editor.com/)